Gumbel Counterfactual Generation From Language Models: Output examples

 \subsection{Wikipedia counterfactuals}

 Here we provide the counterfactuals calculated over Wikipedia (\cref{sec:side-effects-wikipedia}).

 \textbf{GPT2-XL-Steering-Gender}

-\begin{itemize} \item \textbf{original}:The film stars M. G. (K. Raghavendra Rao) and her young son (Raju Chatterji) as the parents of\\ \textbf{counterfactual}:The film stars M. G. (David Arquette) and a woman named Sarah (Jodie Foster) in a relationship that goes awry.
-Sarah believes she is a CANA and protected by her character, but Tavern
+\begin{itemize} \item \textbf{original}:The film stars M. G. (K. Raghavendra Rao) and her young son (Raju Chatterji) as the parents of\\ \textbf{counterfactual}:The film stars M. G. (K. Raghavan) and her relationship with an elusive man with 195 names.